Improving outcomes for women at remand and sentence

 Improving outcomes for women at sentence

-This project builds on our work with the All Party Parliamentary Group for Women in the Penal System.
+This project builds on the charity’s work with the All Party Parliamentary Group for Women in the Penal System.
 In 2018 the APPG conducted a 10-month inquiry into the sentencing of women which resulted in a detailed report: Sentencers and sentenced: exploring knowledge, agency and sentencing women to prison.
 More information about the work of the APPG can be found here.